gignupg/Movie-Subtitles/README.md

 ![previous sentence](src/assets/screenshots/load-subtitles.png)

-> Note: Movie Subtitles supports subtitle files that end with `.txt`, `.srt`, or `.sub`.
+> Note: Movie Subtitles supports `.txt`, `.srt`, and `.sub` files.
 If your subtitles are inside a compressed archive/zip folder, you will have to extract/unzip them first.

 ## Subtitles Anywhere